openstack-archive/fuel-plugin-nsxv/doc/user/source/usage.rst

   $ neutron security-group-rule-create --protocol tcp --port-range-min 80 \
         --port-range-max 80 default

-Create loadbalancer, specify name and subnet where you want to balance traffic.
+Create a loadbalancer, specify a name and a subnet where you want to balance the traffic.

 .. code-block:: bash

   $ neutron lbaas-loadbalancer-create --name lb-www www-subnet

-Create listener.
+Create a listener.

 .. code-block:: bash